-The Group does not hold any securities which will be impacted by a change in the benchmark rate, and the effect of these amendments on the Group's financial statements is immaterial.
+The effect of these amendments on the Group's financial statements is immaterial.

 b.
 Standards and Interpretations in issue not yet adopted

 In addition, at the date of authorisation of the financial statements, the following IASB Standards and IFRC Interpretations were on issue but not yet effective, and the Australian equivalent Standards and Interpretations had not been issued.
 Unless otherwise stated below, the Group does not intend to adopt the standard early and the impact and potential effect of the revised Standards /Interpretations on the Group's financial statements are immaterial.